brooklynrail/brooklynrail-platform/content/events/2023/01/wednesday-poetry-reading-118-curated-by-tony-iantosca.md

 ---
 title: "I won't be at the reading: A Rail Reading Curated by Tony Iantosca"
-deck: "Featuring Iontosca with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal "
+deck: "Featuring Iantosca with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal "
 summary: "Tony Iantosca curates our 118th Poetry Reading with Natalee Cruz, Dimitra Ioannou, and Lisa Rogal "
 people: